alihassan18/libonomy-documentation/docs/Basics/anatomy-of-an-SDK-application.md

 ## Keeper

 `Keepers` are the gatekeepers of their module's store(s).
 To read or write in a module's store, it is mandatory to go through one of its `keeper`'s methods.
-This is ensured by the object-capabilities model of the Cosmos SDK.
+This is ensured by the object-capabilities model of the Libonomy SDK.
 Only objects that hold the key to a store can access it, and only the module's `keeper` should hold the key(s) to the module's store(s).

 `Keepers` are generally defined in a file called `keeper.go`.
 It contains the `keeper`'s type definition and methods.